 Reading is an active and complex process that involves multiple different behaviors.
 Readers often begin by forming an overview of text and then search for information to which they must pay particular attention.
 Following this initial overview, readers progress with different levels of interaction with text, including interpreting and evaluating what they read.
 By drawing on previous reading experiences and prior knowledge, they form hypotheses about what the text will communicate and revise their initial ideas and their knowledge base as their reading continues.
 Readers continuously acquire new understandings and integrate these into their ongoing process of building comprehension.
 Good readers monitor their understanding of text, recognize when text is not making sense, and employ a range of strategies to enhance their comprehension.
-Good readers also evaluate the qualities of text, and these evaluations can affect whether a text is remembered or has an impact on readers' knowledge, attitudes, or behaviors (Pressley and Afflerbach 1995; Ruddell and Unrau 1994).
-Depending on the situation and purpose for reading, good readers can use the ideas and information they acquire from text to, for example, expand their thinking about a topic, perform a specific task, or draw conclusions or make generalizations about what they have read.
+Good readers also evaluate the qualities of text, and these evaluations can affect whether a text is remembered or has an impact on readers' knowledge, attitudes, or behaviors (Pressley and

-1NAEP investigated the relationship between oral fluency and reading comprehension in two special studies, in 1992 and 2002.
+1 NAEP investigated the relationship between oral fluency and reading comprehension in two special studies in 1992 and 2002.